Energinet-DataHub/geh-core/source/App/documents/authorization.md

 ### Usage

-This package includes an `AuthorizeUserAttribute` for selecting a supported permission.
-The attribute can be used to annotate Controller classes or individual methods within.

-For example, if an endpoint requires 'Organization' permission, the attribute can be used as follows.
+The built-in `AuthorizeAttribute` attribute can be used to annotate Controller classes or individual methods within.
+For example, if an endpoint requires 'organization:view' permission, the attribute can be used as follows.

 ```C#
     [HttpGet]